 Driving in foreign countries

 If you are planning to drive while on holiday, you should ensure that your driving licence is valid for the duration of your trip and that you are covered by your travel insurance policy for driving, especially when abroad.
-Refer to the section of driving www.diabetes.ie/drivingandtype1diabetes to review recent safety and licencing guidelines for Class 1 and Class 2 drivers.
+Refer to the section on driving www.diabetes.ie/drivingandtype1diabetes to review recent safety and licencing guidelines for Class 1 and Class 2 drivers.

 Diabetes and Altitude

 Up to 7000 feet above sea level, it is unlikely that you need to be concerned with altitude levels affecting your blood glucose levels.
 Most meters are guaranteed for reliable readings up to 16,000 feet and within a temperature range of 18-30 degrees centigrade.
 Outside these ranges, meters can give incorrect high or low readings, or even stop working completely.
-Check your meter manufacturer about the height and temperature ranges of your meter.
+Check with your meter manufacturer about the height and temperature ranges of your meter.
 Keep meters close to the body for optimum temperature operation.

 Diabetes and Hot (>25 degrees C) /Cold weather (<3 degrees C)

 It is important that your insulin supplies are kept at the correct temperature.
 In a hot climate, it is a good idea to request a room with a fridge or to bring your own cool box or a ‘frio’ bag.
-‘Frio’ bags (available in our online store here ) are activated by cold water and are reusable every 48 hours.
+‘Frio’ bags are activated by cold water and are reusable every 48 hours.
 If a fridge is not available or you do not have a cooler box, keep the insulin in the coolest and darkest part of the room and if warm, cover it with a cold wet cloth.
 In normal conditions, it is acceptable to carry a preloaded insulin pen on your person to use during the day.
 However, in extreme sunshine, you may need to bring a cool box or ‘frio’ bag with you during the day.
 For those people considering backpacking trips, Frio bags are the most convenient way to carry insulin.

 In cold climates, insulin should not be allowed to freeze.
-In freezing conditions, keep your insulin or pen injector in an inner pocket of your clothing or bag.
+In freezing conditions, keep your insulin or pen injector in the inner pocket of your clothing or bag.
 You must examine the insulin for crystals and discard the insulin if any are found.
 Even if it looks okay, you should test your blood glucose levels more frequently and if they appear abnormal, discard the insulin as it may be damaged or ineffective.
 Keeping the needle on your insulin pen, when exposed to temperature changes between injections leaves an open passage to the insulin, allowing insulin to leak out and/or air to leak in when exposed to extreme temperatures.

 If you are travelling to an area that is likely to experience very extreme temperatures, check with your meters manufacturers about limits on the reliability of their machine.